unfoldingWord-dev/tX/README.rst

 Development
 -----------

-All of the development commands have been place in a makefile for easy use.
+All of the development commands have been placed in a makefile for easy use.

 * `make` or `make doc` generates the documentation.
 * `make dependencies` install the dependencies.